AR628/othello-game/README.md

 ## Project Layout
 This project uses a Model-View Controller layout.
 ![Visual description of MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC/model-view-controller-light-blue.png)
-* Model: [Othello.java](Othello.java), which stores the internal game state using a 2D array.
+* Model: [Othello.java](Othello.java), which stores the internal game state using a 2D array, and has the AI agent.
 * View: [RunOthello.java](RunOthello.java), which displays the game on the user's screen.
 * Controller: [OGameBoard.java](OGameBoard.java), which sets listeners for when the user clicks a square or a button.